Josue-U/react-pomodoro/README.md

 # react-pomodoro
 This project was made in my BeCode training.
-(Netlify link)[https://josue-pomodoro-react.netlify.app/].
+[Netlify link](https://josue-pomodoro-react.netlify.app/).